Deuteronomy Chapter 34

 .

-34:10 And there arose not a prophet since in Israel like to Mosesמשה
+since rose up a prophet in Israel like Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here